KnightNight101/UoR_APP/Draft_2/DOCUMENTATION_INDEX.md

 **Q: How do I add a new API endpoint?**
 **A:** Follow the pattern in [`app/api_server.py`](app/api_server.py).
 Add the route, implement the handler function, update [`API_DOCUMENTATION.md`](API_DOCUMENTATION.md), and write corresponding tests.

-**Q: How do I add a new React component?**
+**Q: How do I add a new QML component?**
-**A:** Create components in [`ui/src/components/`](ui/src/components/) for reusable elements or [`ui/src/pages/`](ui/src/pages/) for page-level components.
-Follow Material-UI theming patterns and include PropTypes or TypeScript interfaces.
+**A:** Create new QML files in [`app/qml/`](app/qml/) for reusable UI elements or pages.
+Use QtQuick Controls for standard widgets and layouts.
+Integrate with Python backend via signals, slots, and properties using PySide6/PyQt.

 **Q: How do I modify the database schema?**
 **A:** Update [`app/schema.sql`](app/schema.sql), create migration scripts, update SQLAlchemy models in [`app/db.py`](app/db.py), and document changes in [`DATABASE_SCHEMA.md`](DATABASE_SCHEMA.md).

 **Q: How do I enable HTTPS in development?**
-**A:** Use a reverse proxy like nginx or enable HTTPS in Vite configuration.
+**A:** Use a reverse proxy like nginx for HTTPS.
 Production deployment should use proper SSL certificates from a trusted certificate authority.

 #### **Security Questions**